You can buy your international train tickets (with or without seat reservation, depending on train type):

 The booking period can vary from one type of train to another.
 The main international trains at a glance:

-- Eurostar, ÖBB Nightjet, ICE, IC-Bus and other Deutsche Bahn trains: booking possible 6 months before travel.
+- Nightjet, ICE and other Deutsche Bahn trains: booking usually possible 180 days (almost 6 months) before travel.

-- Thalys, TGV Lyria, Nightjet, Thello and Trenitalia trains: booking possible 4 months before travel.
+- Eurostar between Belgium, France, Germany and the Netherlands, TGV INOUI, TGV Lyria, Nightjet and Trenitalia trains: booking usually possible 4 months before travel.

-Exception for Thalys seasonal services: for Thalys Snow to the French Alps, booking possible from the end of the summer for the whole ski season.
-For Thalys Sun to the south of France, booking possible from the end of the winter for the whole summer season (date to be specified each year).
+- Eurostar seasonal services: for Eurostar Snow to the French Alps, booking possible from the end of the summer for the whole ski season.
+For Eurostar Sun to the south of France, booking possible from the end of the winter for the whole summer season (date to be specified each year).

 - TGV early bird sale for travel in winter periods (Christmas and ski season) and summer periods (July and August).
 For these periods, the date of the early bird sale is to be specified each year.